deezy-inc/sat-hunter/README.md

 ## Kucoin
 Newly added

+## Deribit
+Newly added, withdrawals can take up to 2 hours

 ## MORE!!
 Help us add more exchanges - we want to add them all!
 Open an Issue in the Github to request a new one.